mozilla/data-docs/src/datasets/non_desktop/apple_app_store/reference.md

 <!-- toc -->

 # Introduction
-The [`apple_app_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&folder=&organizationId=&p=moz-fx-data-marketing-prod&d=apple_app_store&page=dataset) dataset is used to understand the acquisition performance for the nondesktop products through the Apple App Store along the key metrics and dimensions.
-Apple’s documentation for all metrics and dimensions can be found [here](https://help.apple.com/app-store-connect/#/itc21781223f).
+The [`apple_app_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&folder=&organizationId=&p=moz-fx-data-marketing-prod&d=apple_app_store&page=dataset) dataset is used to understand the acquisition performance for non-desktop products on the Apple App Store along the key metrics and dimensions.
+Apple’s documentation for all metrics and dimensions can be found [in the app store connect reference](https://help.apple.com/app-store-connect/#/itc21781223f).

 # Contents
 The [`apple_app_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&folder=&organizationId=&p=moz-fx-data-marketing-prod&d=apple_app_store&page=dataset) dataset contains a collection of aggregated tables by a singular dimension that explains the performance of acquisition activity through the Apple App Store.

-**IMPORTANT NOTE:** The data is received from Apple with only one dimension per metric.
-As a result, we are unable to do multi-dimensional analysis. i.e. we can tell how each storefront is performing but we can’t further breakdown the storefront to see how specific platforms or sources are contributing to that storefront’s performance.

 The dimensions (saved as individual derived tables) include:

-- [`platform`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&t=metrics_by_platform&page=table) - The device type on which the app was downloaded or used.
+- [`moz-fx-data-marketing-prod.apple_app_store.metrics_by_platform`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&t=metrics_by_platform&page=table) - The device type on which the app was downloaded or used.
 E.g. iPad, iPod, or iPhone.
 - [`platform version`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&t=metrics_by_platform_version&page=table) - The OS version on which the app was downloaded or used.
 App Units, In-App Purchases, and Sales are based on the version on which the app is downloaded.
 Active in Last 30 Days, Product Page Views, Retention, and Sessions are based on the iOS version on which the app is used.
 - [`app version`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&t=metrics_by_app_version&page=table) - The version of the app displayed on the app store at the time of activity.
 - [`region`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&t=metrics_by_region&page=table) - The App Store region in which purchases were made, based on the customer’s billing address.
 Regions include (USA and Canada, Europe, Latin America and The Caribbean, Asia Pacific, Africa, The Middle East, and India)